6 June – 4 October 2026

 Step behind the scenes of Barbara Hepworth and Ben Nicholson’s London Studio

-Coinciding with the major exhibition Hepworth in Colour in The Courtauld’s Denise Coates Exhibition Galleries, this display brings together a remarkable group of photographs of Barbara Hepworth and Ben Nicholson’s London studio, taken in 1933 by Paul Laib (1869–1958).
+Coinciding with the major exhibition The Joseph Hage Aaronson & Bremen Exhibition: Hepworth in Colour in the Courtauld’s Denise Coates Exhibition Galleries, this display brings together a remarkable group of photographs of Barbara Hepworth (1903–1975) and Ben Nicholson’s (1894–1982) shared London studio at 7 The Mall, Hampstead, taken in the early 1930s by the fine art photographer Paul Laib (1869–1958).

-The photographs, which are held in The Courtauld’s collection, are among the most evocative and iconic studio images taken in Britain during the 20th century.
-Along with portraits of the two artists, the photographs show their shared studio at No. 7, Mall Studios in Hampstead – a space populated with sculptures, paintings and prints, arranged side by side with carving tools, plants and other studio objects.
+The photographs, which are held in the Courtauld’s collection, are among the most evocative and iconic studio images taken in Britain during the 20th century.
+As well as portraits and exquisite photographs of individual artworks, the images show their studio populated with sculptures, paintings and prints, carefully arranged side by side with carving tools, plants and other objects.